China's soybean, soymeal futures fall on African swine fever worries

 "Soybean meal and domestic soybeans are expected to drop further on forecasts of a bumper harvest in the United States and Brazil's depreciating currency," said Pan Tiantian, analyst with Zheshang futures.

 "Pressure from the fundamentals here is already huge, and now there's the African swine fever outbreaks.
-If the disease keeps spreading, it will have a bigger impact on the already weak demand for meals," Pan said.
+If the disease keeps spreading, it will have a bigger impact on the already weak demand for meals."

-China has culled over 25,000 pigs after the nation reported four ASF outbreaks in a month.
+China has culled over 25,000 pigs after the country reported four African swine fever outbreaks in a month.

-The most actively traded rapeseed meal futures on Zhengzhou Commodity Exchange for delivery in January also fell 2.5 percent to 2,356 yuan, their lowest in two months.
+China's rapeseed meal futures fell 3.2 per cent to 2,339 yuan per tonne, their lowest in more than six months.
+REUTERS